jdabtieu/yan85-disassembler/README.md

 - You get a fatal error while disassembling
 - The registers / jumps make no sense (e.g. `mov yip, yflags`)
 - There are significant chunks of native x64 instructions in `execute_program` and functions marked as `unknown unknown(unknown unknown...)`

+The assembler doesn't support jumps at this time, because it's not required for any of the babyrev challenges.
+This may be added in the future.

 Please submit an issue in the Issue tab, along with the full traceback if printed and either the binary or a objdump of it (`objdump -M intel -d`)